Team Memory

 Recalling Group Memories

-When recalling, specify the group to include shared memories:
+When recalling, specify the team scope to include shared memories:

 query: "What are our database naming conventions?",